SDG12 - Responsible Consumption and Production

 Ultra-Processed Food saves money

-Even before the current cost-of-living crisis, British consumers only spent 8 percent of their household budget on food, lower than anywhere other than the USA, where people spend 6 percent.
-Germany, Norway, France, Italy — all spend 11 – 14 percent of their budget on food, and households in low income countries spend 60 percent or more.
+Even before the current cost-of-living crisis, British consumers spent only 8 percent of their household budget on food, lower than anywhere else except the USA, where people spend 6 percent.
+Germany, Norway, France, and Italy all spend 11 – 14 percent of their budget on food, and households in low-income countries spend 60 percent or more.

 In the UK (and many other countries), housing, fuel, and transportation are fantastically expensive, squeezing that food budget.
 For rich people, this isn’t a problem.
 However, an analysis by the Food Foundation shows that the poorest 50 percent of households would have to spend almost 30 percent of their disposable income on food if they wanted to eat a diet that adheres to our national healthy eating guidelines.
 The poorest 10 percent of households by income would need to spend almost 75 percent.

-For poor people, UPF provides them a kinder egg solution: cheaper, quicker, and supposedly just as nutritious— if not more so — than foods and meals that need home preparation.
+For poor people, UPF provides a kinder egg solution: cheaper, quicker, and supposedly just as nutritious—if not more so—than foods and meals that need home preparation.

 During Napoleon’s era, in 1869, his nephew organized a competition where a French chemist and pharmacist, Hippolyte Mège-Mouriès, came up with the first ultra-processed butter substitute from solid cow fat named Oleomargarine.
 By 1930, producing a solid margarine from liquid whale oil was possible.
 The spread melted at 30’ Celsius and would, therefore, melt in the mouth.
 By 1960, whale oil comprised 17 percent of the total fats used in margarine production.
 By 1907, the early Procter & Gamble Company (who would go on to make Pringles) had worked out how to turn cottonseed oil into solid edible fat.